-access to improved sanitation with density.
-As in the earlier case of net income, we also see a slow increase in access to improved sanitation at lower densities and more rapid increase at higher densities.
-Going from 550 people to 8,100 people/square kilometer raises the likelihood of improved sanitation from under 25 percent to over 50 percent.
+The top two graphs of Figure 4 present a scatterplot plot where the outcome variable is the indicator for improved sanitation.
+Even after controlling for household demographic characteristics, we see a rapid and precisely estimated increase in access to improved sanitation with density.
+As in the earlier case of net income, we also see a slow increase in access to improved sanitation at lower densities, and more rapid increase at higher densities.
+Going from 550 people to 8100 people per square km raises the likelihood of improved sanitation from under 25 percent to over 50 percent.
 There is also evidence of a downturn at very high densities.
-This may reflect a decline in services to high-density slums, but our limited sample of very high-density respondents does not allow precision at this tail.
+This may reflect a decline in services to high density slums, but our limited sample of very high-density respondents does not allow precision at this tail.

 A figure for access to safe water looks similar, including the non-linearity at high densities.
 For electricity, the fit with control variables included is very tight, although the rise is more linear.
-With mean outcomes of 0.5 to 0.7 for these three utilities, a one-standard deviation increase in the log of density increases outcomes from 0.075 to 0.11.
-We believe these differences are supply-driven and reflect lower costs of service provision in dense areas, perhaps along with political considerations.
-Denser areas may be more favored in the political arena as in the classic urban bias literature (for example, Ades and Glaeser 1995; Davis and Henderson 2003).
+With mean outcomes of 0.5 to 0.7 for these three utilities, a one standard deviation increase in ln(density) (1.7) increases outcomes 0.075 to 0.11.
+We think all these differences are supply driven and reflect lower costs of service provision in dense areas and, perhaps, political considerations.
+Denser areas may be more favoured in the political arena as in the classic urban bias literature (for example, Ades and Glaeser 1995 and Davis and Henderson 2003).

 The bottom two graphs of Figure 4 show a relationship between density and schooling.
-In our estimates, the schooling outcome is for 16-year-olds and is an indicator variable that takes value one in the event that a household 16-year-old has completed at least 8 years of schooling, and zero otherwise.
-For the best-fit line in the left-hand figure, increasing density by one log point increases the share of 16-year-olds completing eight years of schooling by about 0.050.
-Controls reduce this effect by two-thirds to 0.016 in the right-hand figure, so that a one standard deviation increase in $\ln(\text{density})$ raises the probability by 0.027 for a sample mean of 0.61.
+In our estimates, the schooling outcome is for 16 year olds and is an indicator variable that takes the value one in the event that a household 16 year old has completed at least 8 years of schooling, and zero otherwise.
+For the best fit line in the left-hand figure, increasing density by one log point increases the share of 16 year olds completing 8 years of schooling by about 0.050.
+Controls reduce this effect by two-thirds to 0.016 in the right-hand figure, so that a one standard deviation increase in ln(density) raise the probability by 0.027 for a sample mean of 0.61.